""

 • Protect and develop coastal shorelines and stream banks

-• Manage stormwater and minimize risk of flood events
+• Manage stormwater and minimize flood risk

-• Reduce, reuse, and recycle solid wastes
+• Reduce, reuse, and recycle waste

 Develop and maintain a learning community that pursues new knowledge and understanding, and provides innovative and sustainable solutions to human and ecological needs.